zerowidth/jetlag/README.md

 ## Discussion

 The rails convention is to keep all data in UTC.
-If, however, due to legacy reasons, your database is *not* UTC, Rails is unable to write or read dates with the correct timezone.
+If, however, due to legacy reasons, your database is *not* UTC, Rails is unable to write (and thus read) dates with the correct timezone.
 This can lead to subtle bugs and, essentially, corrupted data.

 ActiveRecord does the incorrect thing in the following cases (copied from spec